vert-x/vert-x.github.io/docs_md/mods_manual.md

     "main": "groovy:org.mycompany.mymod.MyCompiledGroovyClass"

+You can also add the field `lang-impl` to mod.json to specify which language implementation module you want to run the module with.
+This overrides any settings in `langs.properties`.

+### lang-impl

+Normally Vert.x will infer which language module to use to run the module by either looking at the prefix of the file extension of the main.
+This behaviour can be overridden by specifying a field `lang-impl` where the value is as it would normally appear in `langs.properties`, e.g.:

+    "lang-impl": com.company~lang-cobol~1.0.0:com.mycompany.langmod.CobolVerticleFactory

+Please see the [language support guide](language_support.html) for more information on the format of this string.

 ### worker

 If the module is a worker this should be set to `true`.
 Worker modules run using a thread from the background pool and are allowed to perform blocking operations.
 Standard verticles run using an event loop thread and cannot block.
 Default is `false`.